BitgesellOfficial/bitgesell/depends/README.md

 - `LTO`: Use LTO when building packages.

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to BGL's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
 In this case, `--disable-wallet`.

 ### Additional targets